Discovering the Value of Vintage Dolls

 - Size: 11 1/2 inches

-CHARACTERISTICS OF DOLL: Doll wears thick braids and carries Toto, her dog.
+- Characteristics: Doll wears thick braids and carries Toto, her dog.
 Also, it comes with a plastic basket.
-Doll wears red ruby slippers that light up when you press doll down, and doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."
+Doll wears red ruby slippers that light up when you press doll down, and the doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."

 - Price: Around $10 to 30.
 The doll is readily available and is part of a set of five, including Glinda, The Scarecrow, The Cowardly Lion, and the Tin Man.
 The set is a good value for the money.
 There are also three Kelly and Tommy "Munchkins" available.